GURPS: Development and publication

 The Basic GURPS set was published in 1986 and 1987 and included two booklets, one for developing characters and one for Adventuring.

 In 1990 GURPS intersected part of the hacker subculture when the company's Austin, Texas, offices were raided by the Secret Service.
-The target was the author of GURPS Cyberpunk in relation to E911 Emergency Response system documents stolen from Bell South.
+The target was the author of GURPS Cyberpunk in relation to E911 Emergency Response system documents stolen from BellSouth.
 The incident was a direct contributor to the founding of the Electronic Frontier Foundation.
 A common misconception holds that this raid was part of Operation Sundevil and carried out by the FBI.
 Operation: Sundevil was in action at the same time, but it was completely separate.
 See Steve Jackson Games, Inc. v.
 United States Secret Service.

 The 1995 supplement GURPS Illuminati University introduced Agatha Heterodyne, the character who would go on to star in the popular comic series Girl Genius in 2001.

 A free PDF version of the GURPS rules was released in 1998 as GURPS Lite.
 This limited ruleset was also included with various books such as GURPS Discworld and Transhuman Space.

 Steve Jackson Games released GURPS Fourth Edition at Gen Con on August 19, 2004.
 It promised to simplify and streamline most areas of play and character creation.
 The changes include modification of the attribute point adjustments, an edited and rationalized skill list, clarification of the differences between abilities from experience and from inborn talent, more detailed language rules, and revised technology levels.
 Designed by Sean Punch, the Fourth Edition is sold as two full-color hardcover books as well as in the PDF format.